Dec 04, 2023

 Brian T. Bennett, Ph.D., Department Chair

 4-464 Nicks Hall

-Faculty: Brian Bennett; Mathew Desjardins; Edward Hall; Matthew Harrison; Stephen Hendrix; Ghaith Husari; Mohammad Khan; Phillip Pfeiffer; Tony Pittarese; Jack Ramsey; Tahsin Rezwana; Jeffrey Roach; David Tarnoff
+Faculty: Biju Bajracharya; Doug Battleson; Brian Bennett; Mathew Desjardins; Matthew Harrison; Stephen Hendrix; Ghaith Husari; Mohammad Khan; Phillip Pfeiffer; Tony Pittarese; Jack Ramsey; Tahsin Rezwana; Jeffrey Roach; Shehenaz Sheik; David Tarnoff

 The Department of Computing offers three graduate programs, including the Master of Science in Computer Science, the Master of Science in Information Systems, and a Graduate Certificate in Data Analytics.
 The Master of Science in Information Systems is a technically-oriented degree for anyone who wants to understand technology in a business context.
 This degree allows students from any background to increase their technical expertise in Information Technology and Information Systems.

 The Data Analytics concentration will allow students to develop strategies for using data to gain business advantages, through inspecting and cleaning data, using programming to analyze and visualize data, and using the information gained to make meaningful decisions.

 In addition to admission policies established by the Graduate School, all applicants must submit

 - Three letters of recommendation that address the applicant’s academic ability, professional maturity, and communication skills.